- Don't Spam

 In 1995 he took a huge risk again, this time by qualifying in the widely publicized PBR National Championships.
 For the first time ever he was going to compete with what were now some of the most well known names in the industry since it had changed so much since the first time.
 The first night of the week long championship in Vegas he ran into a gorgeous and lively woman who loved to line dance, the Cowboy wasn’t too good at it himself but he tried and she liked him for it.
 This time everyone believed him to be named David Murray and Isabelle found him simply charming.
 It didn’t take much convincing for the Cowboy to take her back up to his room not fully realizing how dangerous of a position he was placing them both in.

-The vampire had pretended to be asleep when Isabelle snuck out of his bed and room the next morning.
-He didn’t think too much of it since he mainly only did one night stands since he lost Caroline.
-She was the only woman he had ever truly been himself with, the only woman who loved him despite everything including being a monster.
+The valkyr had pretended to be asleep when Isabelle snuck out of his bed and room the next morning.
+He didn’t think too much of it since he mainly only did one night stands since he lost Nadine and he was far more careful.
 What Clayton hadn’t expected was to see Isabelle the next night during selection and find out she was the wife to the currently number one ranked bull rider in the nation.
 The woman seemed slightly surprised to see Clayton and when they were introduced he had to pretend like he had no idea who she was.
 He was placed at the same table as Isabelle and her husband and had to carry a conversation with both as if they were on the track of becoming friends.

 That night Isabelle came by his hotel room, even though he didn’t allow her in at first he knew it would look worse if they stayed in the doorway conversing.
 Inviting Isabelle in Clayton tried to keep his distance from the intoxicating woman, she spoke of how her husband treated her as if she were little and told him they were getting a divorce but until it was finalized she had to act as if everything was fine between herself and her soon to be ex-husbands while in public.
 Being a fool, Clayton believed Isabelle and for that week they were together at nights after he competed, though how her husband didn’t notice her absence he didn’t understand.